 Change text as follow

-The MSDU Modulo subfield indicates the number of bits to be allocated to the length of the MSDU Modulo subfield.
-The MPDU Modulo subfield indicates the number of bits to be allocated to the length of the MPDU Modulo subfield.
+The MSDU Modulo subfield indicates the number of bits to be allocated to the length of the MSDU Sequence Number subfield within the Sequence Control field.
+The MPDU Modulo subfield indicates the number of bits to be allocated to the length of the MPDU Sequence Number subfield within the Sequence Control field.
 The sum of the values of the MSDU Modulo subfield and the MPDU Modulo subfield is equal to fourteen.